-4.3.8 Interactions
+5.3.8 Interactions

-This section contains reminders of possible drug interactions based on the information in the Inxbase database (3.2.4).
+This section contains reminders of possible drug interactions based on the information in the Inxbase database (4.2.4).
 Only clinically significant reminders (level C and level D reminders) are displayed.
-The syntax and severity levels of reminders are described in more detail in section 3.2.4.
+The syntax and severity levels of reminders are described in more detail in section 4.2.4.

-4.3.9 Contraindications
+5.3.9 Contraindications

-This section generates a contraindication reminder when a drug is found on the patient's list of medications that has a contraindication on the diagnosis list (see 3.2.3).
-The syntax and severity levels of reminders are described in more detail in section 4.2.3.2.
+This section generates a contraindication reminder when a drug is found on the patient's list of medications that has a contraindication on the diagnosis list (see 4.2.3).
+The syntax and severity levels of reminders are described in more detail in section 5.2.3.2.

-4.3.10 Drug restrictions during pregnancy and breastfeeding
+5.3.10 Drug restrictions during pregnancy and breastfeeding

-This section contains reminders related to the use of drugs during pregnancy and breastfeeding (see 3.2.7).
-The syntax and severity levels of reminders are described in more detail in section 4.2.3.4.
+This section contains reminders related to the use of drugs during pregnancy and breastfeeding (see 4.2.7).
+The syntax and severity levels of reminders are described in more detail in section 5.2.3.4.

-4.3.11 Overdose check
+5.3.11 Overdose check

-This section generates an overdose reminder when the daily dose of the drug exceeds the maximum daily dose based on the drug indication (3.2.8).
-The syntax of reminders is described in more detail in section 4.2.3.5.
+This section generates an overdose reminder when the daily dose of the drug exceeds the maximum daily dose based on the drug indication (4.2.8).
+The syntax of reminders is described in more detail in section 5.2.3.5.

-4.4 Diagnosis-specific Overview (DSO)
+5.4 Diagnosis-specific Overview (DSO)

-4.4.1 Introduction
+5.4.1 Introduction

 Patients with multiple diseases challenge treatment chains around the world.
-Ageing causes many diseases, but many lifestyle diseases and their complications are beginning to be seen in younger and younger patients.
-These patients need comprehensive care, in which case it is essential that the clinicians have a crosscutting view of the patient's care.
+In particular, ageing causes many diseases, but many lifestyle diseases and their complications are beginning to be seen in younger and younger patients.
+These patients need comprehensive care, in which case it is essential that the clinicians have a cross-cutting view of the patient's care.